the-big-surf/laravel-elixir-webpack-modernizr/README.md

 var elixir = require('laravel-elixir') // grab elixir

 require('laravel-elixir-webpack-modernizr-loader') // enable custom modernizr builds

-... // the rest of your gulpfile jazz
 ```

 ## Step 3: app.js (or whatever your app's root js file is called)